Billy Red Lyons: Professional wrestling career

 After his retirement from active competition in 1985, he settled in Toronto and began working for Maple Leaf Wrestling in Toronto as an assistant to promoters Frank and Jack Tunney.
 Shortly after he would become affiliated with the World Wrestling Federation when Jack Tunney allied Maple Leaf Wrestling with the American-based wrestling company.
 Lyons would serve as a WWF television announcer, interviewer and ring announcer.
 He became famous for his catchphrase, "Don't you dare miss it!"
 Backstage, he remained Jack Tunney's top assistant.
 Lyons was released in 1995, along with Tunney, due to budget cuts and dissolution of the WWF/Maple Leaf Wrestling association.

 Personal life and death

 Snip was the real-life brother-in-law of Dick Beyer, with whom he won the All Asia Tag Team Championship.
 He was also a talented ice hockey player, before he became a professional wrestler.
 Greg Oliver, the producer of Canadian Online Explorer's wrestling section, described Snip as having a "sly, cheeky sense of humour", and a man that "never took himself too seriously".
+Away from wrestling he also did sales for a fence company and was a real estate agent.
+In 1995 he suffered a stroke.
+He recovered from the stroke by swimming.

 He died on June 22, 2009, aged 77, from cancer, which had spread to his spine.